wengf2086/AruDiscordBot/README.md

 ![action command example image](/images/action_command_example.png)
 ![action command example2 image](/images/action_command_example_2.png)

+See?
+Fun for everyone!
+* If you're not sure what actions are available for use, don't worry!
+When you input the action name, there'll be a dropdown menu that you can select from.

 #### Adding a GIF to the database
 One of Aru's shining features is that she allows users to contribute their own GIFs to the database that she fetches GIFs from!
 To do so, a user can use the /addgif command, like so:

 ![addgif command example image](/images/addgif_command_example.png)
 ![addgif command example2 image](/images/addgif_command_example_2.png)